p0k4/Cash-Management-Web-App/readme.md

 # 📘 Cash Management Web App

-Caixa Piscina is a simple and interactive **cash register system** built using only HTML, CSS, and JavaScript.
+Cash Management Web App is a simple and interactive **cash register system** built using only HTML, CSS, and JavaScript.
 It's designed to manage financial transactions (entries and exits) for small services, such as a **public swimming pool cash box**.

 ---